Rise & Shine Review

 One unlockable mode for Shine that you gain early on is used heavily for solving the game's puzzles and during boss encounters.
 Using a controlled shot, you can manipulate the direction and speed of a bullet as long as you are within the sphere of influence.
 If you are, you can trigger the bullet to fly in any direction at full speed.
 It does take a couple of attempts to get used to the mechanics, but just be careful to avoid the very edge of the playable area as it can stop registering.

-As Rise isn’t able to take too much punishment before dying, a game like this needs the controls to be responsive.
-However, in some of the later stages, the mechanics don’t work as precise as I would have wanted.
+As Rise isn't able to take too much punishment before dying, a game like this needs the controls to be responsive.
+However, in some of the later stages, the mechanics don't work as precisely as I would have wanted.
 In particular, there is one minigame (yes, for some reason there is a town full of minigames) where you must shoot hoops with grenades.
-The longer you hold down the aiming button, the further out and straight your targeting arc will appear.
-Sadly, the grenades don’t respect the laser sight indicator and end up coming below the guideline.
+The longer you hold down the aiming button, the further out and straighter your targeting arc will appear.
+Sadly, the grenades don't respect the laser sight indicator and end up coming below the guideline.
 This makes it harder to judge the angle for perfect shots, especially against boss battles.

 The bosses in Rise & Shine are enormous and require both accurate shooting and fast reflexes.
-With Rise being able to shoot enemy projectiles, the game showers the screen with bullets in an almost shoot ‘em up fashion.
+With Rise being able to shoot enemy projectiles, the game showers the screen with bullets in an almost shoot-'em-up fashion.
 On top of that, there are certain time limits to the different stages of the boss fights.
 After depleting a health bar, if you miss triggering the next phase promptly, it will regain all of its health.
-I found it unclear on what needed to be done at times, and when combined with the difficulty spike during the last couple stages, it can be frustrating.
+I found it unclear what needed to be done at times, and when combined with the difficulty spike during the last couple stages, it can be frustrating.

 Simply Put

-Rise & Shine is an enjoyable side-scrolling action game that perfectly blends the run and gun gameplay of past games with puzzle elements that make you think.
-The artwork is nothing short of spectacular and the sheer amount of nods to other franchises in the game will make you smile.
+Rise & Shine is an enjoyable side-scrolling action game that perfectly blends the run-and-gun gameplay of past games with puzzle elements that make you think.
+The artwork is nothing short of spectacular, and the sheer amount of nods to other franchises in the game will make you smile.
 The game can be completed in a handful of hours unless you become stuck on the final boss like I was, which added a couple more hours to my total.
 Upon completion, you can go back and find missing collectibles or try your hand at the Ironman mode.
-Besides a couple of puzzles that bring the game’s pacing down to a crawl, I thoroughly enjoyed everything from the gameplay to the atmosphere in Rise & Shine.
+Besides a couple of puzzles that bring the game's pacing down to a crawl, I thoroughly enjoyed everything from the gameplay to the atmosphere in Rise & Shine.

 Note: Rise & Shine was reviewed on Xbox One.
 A digital copy of the game was provided by the publisher/developer.